Okada Manila: Cove Manila

-Cove Manila is an indoor beach club during the day and a night club at night.

 Cove Manila opened to the public on December 15, 2017, with DJ Steve Aoki headlining the event.
 The venue already hosted an event prior to its opening which was the after-party event for Miss Universe 2016 which was held in January 2017.
-Miss Earth 2019 was held on October 26, 2019, Miss Earth 2022 was held on November 29, 2022 and Jillian Ward's debut was held on February 25, 2023.
+Notable events include Miss Earth 2019, Miss Earth 2022, and actress Jillian Ward's debut on February 25, 2023.

+In 2025, Okada Manila was awarded with Forbes Travel Guide 5-star rating for six years in a row and also its spa, The Retreat Spa has been given a Forbes 5-star rating for the third consecutive year.